If you’re weighing your options regarding filing bankruptcy in Texas, you may be wondering –

 - “What if I need a second, or even a third, fresh start?”

 Filing for Chapter 7 or Chapter 13 Bankruptcy involves an individual person filing a case in federal court, and working with a specially-appointed, specially-qualified “trustee” in hopes of partially or completely eliminating their otherwise overwhelming debt.
 A third type of bankruptcy, called Chapter 11 Bankruptcy, is available for businesses.
-Regarding each of these types of bankruptcy, the Houston bankruptcy attorneys at the Law Offices of Seth Kretzer have expertise in this area of law after years of working with clients seeking a debt-free future.
+Regarding each of these types of bankruptcy, the Houston bankruptcy attorneys at the Law Offices of Kretzer and Volberding P.C. have expertise in this area of law after years of working with clients seeking a debt-free future.

 There is no reason to feel ashamed for filing bankruptcy – in fact, the U.S. Courts recently reported that nearly 1 million Americans file for bankruptcy every year, with 97% percent of the filers being individuals struggling with consumer debts like credit cards and loans.
 The same report also noted that Texas’ four federal judicial Districts are among the top 20 of the nation’s 94 federal district courts in terms of bankruptcy filings.